-Primary reason Please explain Other: Husky has prioritized addressing its internal water considerations and has no immediate concerns regarding substantive supplier water risks.
-For example, the Company's supply chain faces risks relating to flooding that may impact our operation.
+Primary reason Please explain Other: Husky regularly addresses its internal water considerations and has no immediate concerns regarding substantive supplier water risks.
+For example, the Company's supply chain faces risks relating to flooding that may impact operations.
 These risks are mitigated through the Company's business continuity plan, which provides provisions to minimize business interruption.
+Husky manages water used by (and therefore the water risks of) third party contractors at its sites (for example, drilling and completion contractors).